 Rather than face reality, many seek comfort in escapism.
 Does this describe you?
-Have you tried to put aside your apprehensions about the future by the distraction of violent or sex-crazed entertainment—or to obscure your personal misery under an alcohol or drug-induced fog?
+Have you tried to put aside your apprehensions about the future by distracting yourself with violent or pornographic entertainment, or to obscure your personal misery under an alcohol or drug-induced fog?

 There is a better path.
 There is a real living God who offers you and me an incredibly bright future, regardless of what we now face or what we may have done in the past.

 Paul wrote about this in a letter to Christians in Corinth.
 “Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
-Neither fornicators, nor idolaters, nor adulterers... nor thieves, nor covetous, nor drunkards, nor revilers, nor extortionists will inherit the kingdom of God.
+Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortionists will inherit the kingdom of God.
 And such were some of you.
 But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God” (1 Corinthians 6:9–11).

 This is encouraging, since God’s purpose is to use people of divergent backgrounds for good as ruling kings and priests under Jesus Christ in His soon-to-be-established Kingdom upon this earth.
 The Apostle John wrote, “And they sang a new song, saying: ‘You are worthy to take the scroll, and to open its seals; for You were slain, and have redeemed us to God by Your blood out of every tribe and tongue and people and nation, and have made us kings and priests to our God; and we shall reign on the earth’” (Revelation 5:9–10).